Kate & Allie: Syndication

 The American syndication rights are held by NBCUniversal Syndication Studios, the successor to the original distributor, MCA Television; the show aired on RTN.
 Kate & Allie previously aired on WE tv, from 2007 to 2008.
 Fremantle owns the international rights, as they own Thames Television and have access to the Reeves Entertainment product.

 Reboot

 In January 2021, it was announced that NBC had given a put pilot commitment to a reboot of the series.
 It will be produced by Fierce Baby Production, Propagate, and Universal Television with Erica Oyama writing and co-executive producing with Nahnatchka Khan, Ben Silverman, Howard T. Owens, Rodney Ferrell, Gregory Lipstone, Peter Principato, Jen Carreras, and Brian Dobbins.
+As of August 2026 the pilot has not been filmed.

 Home media

 United States

 Universal Studios Home Entertainment (now Universal Pictures Home Entertainment, or UPHE) released the first season of Kate & Allie on DVD exclusively in the United States in May 2006.
-The extras include a blooper reel, a six minute interview with Bill Persky and Susan Saint James and a bonus episode from Season Two.
+The extras include a blooper reel, a six-minute interview with Bill Persky and Susan Saint James and a bonus episode from Season Two.

 On 23 May 2023, UPHE released the complete series on DVD.